-Why Else is Bibliotherapy Appropriate For People Pursuing FI?
+Why Else is Bibliotherapy Appropriate For People Writing

 Bibliotherapy works because positive group interactions with music, poetry, and stories have all been proven to increase empathy and confidence.
-The “group part” might have been missing as I read this particular book, but the FI community online is a good substitute for processing similar information.
+The “group part” might have been missing as I read this particular book, but an online community is a good substitute for processing similar information.

-(Recently, I’ve even found myself interacting with some of my favorite podcasters!
-I feel like a kid at a virtual concert meeting real ROCK STARS.)
+(Recently, I’ve even found myself interacting with some of my favorite podcasters!)

 Anyhow, anytime you choose a path that goes against established societal norms, you are taking on a large psychological task.
 The Theory of Positive Disintegration is an enormously effective theory for developing your confidence as a high-ability person with a unique approach to life.